 Someone on TV once posed the question, “What was your best decade so far?”
 I thought about that and decided that I have two that qualify.
 The ’70s for me were great years, all things considered.
 I served in the Army, which certainly was life-changing and fulfilling in many respects.
 Then I came to New York and started a new life for myself.
 I got to travel and see the country while performing, here as well as abroad, I got into the opera chorus scene, I obtained and maintained two apartments on my own, and I had the most and best sex that I’ve ever had.

 The other candidate is the ’90s.
-I worked with The Flirtations for five of those years, which boosted my career considerably, it was the most financially profitable, enabling me to acquire a substantial savings and produce my solo album, which I entirely paid for myself, and I also wrote a symphony, which was one of the greatest joys of my life.
-Of course, I lost a lot of good friends during that period, including my father, but people close to you are always dying.
+I worked with The Flirtations for five of those years, which boosted my career considerably, it was the most financially profitable, enabling me to acquire a substantial savings and produce my first solo album, which I entirely paid for myself, and I also wrote a symphony, which was one of the greatest joys of my life.
+Alas, I lost a lot of friends during that period, but people close to us are always dying.
 That’s unavoidable.